ericholscher/ericholscher.com/site/blog/drafts/why-i-hate-markdown.rst

 The main reason for this lack of adoption is that people using Markdown haven't been sitting still for all these years.
-Because the original Markdown is so limited, every popular tool built on top of Markdown implements what is called a "`flavor`_" of "Markdown".
+Because the original Markdown is so limited, every popular tool built on top of Markdown implements what is called a "`flavor`_" of Markdown.
 This sounds great,
 except that **every tool implements a different flavor**.
 Even tools that do similar things with the language use different syntax for it!